 To see each activity please download the pdfs from the links below.

 What lives in your school garden?
 There are so many different mini beasts that live in and around your garden.
 This activity gets students to look more closely at invertebrate animals that they have probably already encountered in their gardens.
 It requires collection from the garden of a variety of invertebrates.
 The teaching notes below will explain how to collect and contain these mini beasts.

-Use the worms up close activity to learn more about the worms you find in your garden and use our new Slug It! mapping UK slugs activity to find out more about these garden visitors.
+Use the Worms up close activity to learn more about the worms you find in your garden or study slugs using our Identify a slug - body parts spotter guide to learn more about these garden visitors.

 Plant Pathology: Plant Crime Scene Investigation (CSI)

 Are your students ready to become detectives?
 Pests and diseases are plant killers in gardens across the UK.
 This activity will have your students working in teams as detectives examining pest and disease damage on plants and identifying the culprit.
 Students will then create a key to show how they identified the pest or disease.

 Do you know of all the common pests and diseases you can find in the garden?
 Use this Common pests and diseases information sheet to learn more about them.

 Environment (Soils): The Compost Kitchen

 Learn all about soils and how to create the best soil for plants to grow in.
 Soil is vital to plant growth and health.
 Different soils are also home to many living creatures and plant roots are a supportive part of this.
 In this activity students will design their own growing media.
 This can also be used as a class experiment to see whose soil grows the best plants.